| Title: | Visualize and Report Soil Health Data |

 label_body |

-Pull unique values from one column of dataframe
+Extract unique values from a single column of a data frame

 df |